Top 15 Venture Capital Firms for Information Technology Startups

 13. Script Capital

-The firm has a strong record of backing companies that achieve successful exits through acquisition by major tech players.
-Its portfolio includes Zenly (acquired by Snapchat), Sqreen (acquired by Datadog), and LockerRoom (acquired by Spotify), alongside the unicorn membership platform Patreon.
+The firm has a strong history of backing companies that achieve successful acquisitions by major tech players.
+Notable exits include Zenly (acquired by Snapchat), Sqreen (acquired by Datadog), and LockerRoom (acquired by Spotify).

-Industries of focus: SaaS, FinTech, Internet of Things, Big Data
+- Industries of focus: SaaS, FinTech, Big Data, Software

 You can refer to their website here.